icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ##### Tailwind CSS Based

 * [Flowbite](https://flowbite.com/docs/getting-started/angular/) - Open-source UI components built with Tailwind CSS with support for Angular.
-* [David UI Angular](https://github.com/david-ui-org/david-ui-angular) - Components library for enterprise-level projects based on Tailwind CSS and Angular.
 * [Tailkit UI](https://tailkit.com/) - Carefully crafted, easy to customize, fully responsive Tailwind CSS Components, Templates and Tools for your Tailwind CSS based projects.
 * [Preline UI](https://preline.co/docs/frameworks-angular.html#docs-on-this-page-sidebar) - [Preline](https://github.com/htmlstreamofficial/preline) is an open-source set of prebuilt UI components based on the utility-first Tailwind CSS framework.
-* [ngxtw](https://github.com/William-Mba/ngxtw) - Tailwind CSS components for Angular Enterprise Applications.
-Super easy to use and customize.
+* [tailwind-ng](https://github.com/william-mba/tailwind-ng) - An open source UI components library that aims to provide a seamless and robust integration of Tailwind CSS components with Angular to make building a great UI easier and joyful at any scale.
 * [Metronic](https://keenthemes.com/metronic/tailwind/docs/getting-started/integration/angular) - A comprehensive toolkit of UI components built with Tailwind CSS, enabling you to create modern, scalable web applications quickly and efficiently.
 * [Rectangle UI](https://github.com/jarretthuang/rectangle-ui) - A code-first UI component library for Angular.
-* [Mamba UI](https://github.com/Microwawe/mamba-ui) - A free and open-sourced UI kit with 150+ Tailwind CSS components and templates.
 * [FlyonUI](https://github.com/themeselection/flyonui) - [Integrate](https://flyonui.com/framework-integrations/angular/) FlyonUI with Angular and Tailwind CSS to create a modern, responsive UI, streamlining your development process efficiently.
 * [zapui](https://github.com/zapuilib/zapui) - Build sleek, scalable, and cohesive Angular applications effortlessly with a Tailwind-powered design system from [zap:ui](https://zapui.togethercreative.co.uk/).
 * [angular-tailwind-ui](https://github.com/quedicesebas/angular-tailwind-ui) - Easy to use and simple components, directives and services.
 Using Angular 19 and Tailwind CSS 3.